Disclaimer

 What makes compound interest so powerful?

 Compound interest creates exponential growth because you earn interest on your interest.
 Over time, this creates a snowball effect.
-For example, $10,000 at 7% grows to $19,671 in 10 years with simple interest, but $20,097 with monthly compounding - the difference grows larger over longer periods.
+For example, $10,000 at 7% grows to $19,671 in 10 years with simple interest, but $20,097 with monthly compounding.
+Over 30 years, the difference is even more dramatic: $31,000 (simple) vs $81,649 (monthly compound).

 How does compound frequency affect growth?